b3-exmo/b3-exmo.github.io/docs/Tithing/SEC/SEC.md

 — *[First Presidency Statement on Church Finances](https://newsroom.churchofjesuschrist.org/article/first-presidency-statement-church-finances)*, 17 December 2019 - Salt Lake City
 Official Statement

-Funny they [[True#Paul Grice's Maxim of Quantity|felt the need to make this official statement]] in late 2019.
+Funny they [[True#Maxim of Quantity|felt the need to make this official statement]] in late 2019.
 Probably just a coincidence.
 Anyway, here's a completely unrelated timeline of temples announced by President Nelson from 2018 - 2024 April:

 | Year | Announcements    |
 | ---- | ---------------- |